BIOS Protection

 Workflow

 1. The device checks if secure-boot FPGA upgrade is enabled.
-If not, the process exits.
+If secure-boot FPGA upgrade is not enabled, the upgrade stops.

 2. The device checks if bootloader protection is enabled.
-If not, a one-time upgrade of primary ROMMON, golden ROMMON, and primary FPGA is initiated.
+If bootloader protection is not enabled, a one-time upgrade of primary ROMMON, golden ROMMON, and primary FPGA is initiated.

-3. If bootloader protection is already active, IOS copies the secure update capsule to bootflash and the device reboots.
+3. If bootloader protection is already active, Cisco IOS XE copies the secure update capsule to bootflash and the device reboots.

-4. When the device reboots, secure update capsule is picked for performing the upgrade.
+4. When the device reboots, the system selects the secure update capsule to perform the upgrade.